 - Creativity and innovation

 - Work performance (individual and team) and leadership effectiveness

 See Leading with Cultural Intelligence (2nd edition) for a summary of the research on CQ outcomes including case studies from specific organizations.

 The research on cultural intelligence continues to expand across the globe.

-If you want to conduct academic research aimed at publication in journals, please contact us for more information on using our copyrighted CQ scales.
+If you wish to conduct academic research aimed at publication in scholarly journals, please contact us for more information on using our copyrighted CQ scales.